openebs-archive/openebs-docs/docs/faq.md

 <br>

-### What changes are needed for Kubernetes or other subsystems to leverage OpenEBS?
+<font size="5">What changes are needed for Kubernetes or other subsystems to leverage OpenEBS?</font>

 One of the major differences of OpenEBS versus other similar approaches is that no changes are required to run OpenEBS on Kubernetes.
 However, OpenEBS itself is a workload and the easy management of it is crucial especially as the Container Attached Storage (CAS) approach entails putting containers that are IO controller and replica controllers.